Exclusion of $c\bar c$ Interpretation for $X(3940)$: Abstract

 \section{Abstract}

-Partial decay widths of the $X(3940)$ are evaluated in the $^3P_0$ quark model with all model parameters predetermined.
-The work reveals that it is difficult to accommodate the $X(3400)$ with any $c\bar c$ meson state.
+Partial decay widths of the $X(3940)$ are evaluated in the $^3P_0$ quark model, assuming a charmonium scenario for its structure.
+In the study all model parameters are predetermined by other reactions.
+The work reveals that it is difficult to accommodate the $X(3940)$ with any $c\bar c$ meson state in the picture of the potential quark model plus the $^3P_0$ quark dynamics.

+In the past decade, many new charmonium-like and bottomonium-like states referred to $XYZ$ have been observed experimentally.
+Their production processes include the double charmonium production, the B meson decays, the two photon fusion, the initial state radiation and the decays of excited charmonium-like/bottomonium-like states.
+A review and updated lists of $XYZ$ states can be found in \cite{rev_Chen, rev_Liu,xyzlist}.
+Many of these new states are unexpected states, which do not fit into a simple picture of quark model \cite{gellmann}.
+In this respect, theoretical and experimental investigations of the pattern of $XYZ$ spectra are expected to provide a gateway to understanding the nonperturbative behavior of QCD.